dlang/dmd/test/README.md

 The following is a list of all available settings:

     COMPILE_SEPARATELY:  if present, forces each .d file to compile separately and linked together in an extra setup.
+May specifiy additional parameters which are passed to $(DMD) when linking the generated object files.
                          default: (none, aka compile/link all in one step)

     EXECUTE_ARGS:        parameters to add to the execution of the test